the1lab/1lab/src/Cat/Functor/Monadic/Crude.lagda.md

 It remains to show that $\eta^{-1}$ is a homomorphism of algebras.
 This is a calculation reusing the established proof that $\eta^{-1}\eta =
-\id{id}$ established using the universal property of coequalisers above.
+\id$ established using the universal property of coequalisers above.

 ```agda
     inverse : C^T.Hom (U.₀ _ , _) o